 Detergent?
 Won’t that remove the colors from your art piece?
 Your shirt still has excess dye sticking to the fibers at this stage.
 Using a small amount of a mild detergent will remove that so that it doesn’t bleed later.
 I recommend using hot water for this step so that the heat enables color-setting.

 While you’re done with the first wash, you may need to repeat the last step.
 I suggest you note the water’s color after each wash.
 If you notice it’s murky, there’s still extra dye in the shirt.
 Continue till the water looks clear.
 But don’t soak it – or you’ll damage the colors.

 6. High and Dry

 How do you dry a tie-dye shirt?
-Pull the shirt out of the detergent water and hang it in a warm and airy space.
+Pull the shirt out of the detergent water and hang it in a warm, airy space.
 But stay away from direct sunlight as it may fade the colors.
 Always check if the dye needs a specific heat level to set.
 In that case, you may have to use the dryer at a particular temperature.

-Washing a new tie-dye shirt will need careful steps to develop colors and ensure their long life.
+Washing a new tie-dye shirt will need careful steps to develop colors and ensure its long life.
 During the first few washes, let the shirt be alone.
 It will then be ready to be washed with other clothes.
 Always use cold water once the excess dye is removed.

 Machine Washing vs. Hand Washing Tie and Dye Shirts

 Should you wash a tie-and-dye shirt in the washing machine or by hand?
 Both methods have their advantages and disadvantages.
 Let’s take a quick look and compare the two, shall we?